jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/genetic-programming.rst

     contains arithmatic operators and operands (constants and variables).

-* When working with mathematical expressions, the language could be a collection of arithmatic operators
+* When working with mathematical expressions, the language could be a collection of arithmatic operators and operands

     * Operators